lydell/elm-version/README.md

 To update `elm-version` itself, re-run the installation instructions.
 It overwrites the previous installation.

-To update `elm` or `elm-format`, edit [elm-tooling.json].
-Note: This might requiring updating `elm-version` as well. `elm-version` hardcodes the versions of binaries it supports.
+To update `elm` or `elm-format`, edit [elm-tooling.json] and run `elm-version download`.
+Note: This might requiring updating `elm-version` as well. `elm-version` hardcodes the versions of binaries it supports (see the next section for why).
 This shouldn’t be a problem since `elm` and `elm-format` releases aren’t frequent.

+## Security

+`elm-version` includes sha256 checksums for all binary versions it supports.
+If there’s a checksum mismatch on a downloaded file, `elm-version` removes the bad file and errors.
+Only known versions can be installed.

 ## Goals